Greetings, Corvallis-area teachers!

 Students will be engaged in songs, critical thinking and creative problem solving using cross-cutting concepts integrating science, music, math, health and language arts.
 The concepts we will work with address several core standards within NGSS and STEM (NGSS: 3-5-ETS1-1 / 4-ESS3.A / 5-ESS3-1, and MU.1.CR1.5):

 - cycles of matter and energy transfer in ecosystems

 - converting percentages to fractions and analyzing graphs

 - musically improvising ideas with rhythm and melody

 Activities will reinforce comprehension and collaboration as well as the expression of ideas using arts as communication, a means to wellbeing and community engagement.
 The lesson is also an introduction to Social Science education that begins in sixth grade, helping students develop as rational, humane and productive citizens and conscious consumers.

-It also ties in nicely with the OMSI Outdoor School experience your fifth graders will get later this school year, where they will also be working on reducing wasted food.
+It also ties in nicely with the OMSI Outdoor School experience your students get later in the school year, where they will also be working on reducing wasted food.

 Presentations are performed in English, and printed materials will be available in both English and Spanish.
-ALL Corvallis schools with 5th graders are welcome – public, charter, private.
+ALL Corvallis schools with 4th and 5th graders are welcome – public, charter, private.

 The No Food Left Behind team looks forward to serving your students!